Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum

 The paper is organized as follows: In \cref{sec:schwinger}, we introduce the Schwinger model.
 The SKQD method is then discussed in \cref{subsec:sample-based-krylov}, followed by details on its application to the Schwinger model in \cref{subsed:TEwKH}.
 Results from the trapped-ion quantum computer are presented in \cref{subsec:tiqc}, while results from the IBM devices are discussed in \cref{subsec:IBM}.
+Finally, in \cref{sec:PTlarge}, we investigate the phase transition using SKQD with a specific ground-state initialization of the mass Hamiltonian for systems up to $N=30$ qubits, where exact diagonalization is not easily available.
 We conclude in \cref{sec:conclusion}.
-In \cref{sec:QC}, we provide a detailed description of the trapped-ion quantum processor~\cite{Kaushal:2019skm} used in this work.
-Additional results for the ground-state energy at different qubit numbers, completing the scaling analysis in \cref{subsec:IBM}, are presented in \cref{app:16_18}.
-In \cref{app:SubspaceDim}, we show further plots on the scaling of the Krylov space dimension with the number of Trotter steps.
-Finally, in \cref{sec:PTlarge}, we investigate the phase transition using SKQD with a specific ground-state initialization of the mass Hamiltonian for systems up to $N=30$ qubits, where exact solutions are not available.
+In Appendix~\ref{sec:QC}, we provide a detailed description of the trapped-ion quantum processor~\cite{Kaushal:2019skm} used in this work.
+Additional results for the ground-state energy at different qubit numbers, completing the scaling analysis in \cref{subsec:IBM}, are presented in Appendix~\ref{app:16_18}.
+In Appendix~\ref{app:SubspaceDim}, we show further plots on the scaling of the Krylov space dimension with the number of Trotter steps.